ecg-icas/icas/src/source/regions.rst

 .. warning::

-   Regions are currently only appliccable to Kijiji Canada.
+   Regions are currently only applicable to Kijiji Canada.

 The region tree contains all the information about region definitions